LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Operators/_Operators.md

 Ternary operator: An operator that has three operands.

 Most programming languages support a standard variety of binary operators and a few unary operators, with some supporting more operands, such as the ? : operator, which is ternary.

+Binary
+A binary operator requires two operands, one before the operator and one after the operator:

+operand1 operator operand2

+For example, 3+4 or x*y.

+Unary
+A unary operator requires a single operand, either before or after the operator:

+operator operand

+or

+operand operator

+For example, x++ or ++x.

 Operand Coercion